ldrobnik/10dlc/docs/10dlc.md

 ## 10DLC brand registration

 Before you can send text messages using 10DLCs, you must verify your identity by registering your brand.
-Follow the steps in this section to register your brand in Wavix.
+Follow the steps in this section to register your 10DCL brand through Wavix.

 :::note
 Mobile carriers pre-approve each brand registration and automatically allocate message throughput based on the submitted brand details and message content.